 Timing and development:

-CIPS plans to complete the message develop and registration process in Q3 2022.
+CIPS plans to complete the message development and registration process in Q3 2022.

 The Business Justification will be submitted to the RA in October 2021 and seek approval by the RMG.

 Candidate ISO 20022 message models and Message Definition Report will be developed and submitted to the RA in Q1 2022.